playsms/book-playsms/book-contents/en/Installation/playSMS-Installation/Using-install-script.md

 Please note that before following below steps you need to cover all steps required in [Requirements setup on Ubuntu](Requirements-setup-on-Ubuntu.md).

+Please also note that the current official release is **playSMS version 1.3** and we will use that.

 1. Login as `root` or become `root`

     ```